shadykdc/Probabilistic_Inference/README.md

 [Here](https://www.doc.ic.ac.uk/~dfg/ProbabilisticInference/Bayesian.html) is a link to the course material.

-## Coursework Part 1: The Naive Bayesian Network
+## Part 1: The Naive Bayesian Network
 Calculate joint and conditional probability tables (link matrices) and make inferences with a naive Bayesian network.

 ### Functions: